 PWHS Pirate Treasure Program

 Pirate Way Grant Application This program will be open to all community and school groups/projects.
-The maximum request would be $3,000 for first semester.
-The deadline for applications for first semester is November 2nd.

 This will be a great experience for our students and a nice way to support/give to a needy cause/project.
 We now have 93 students in the group!